spekkionu/laravel-zend-acl/README.md

 ## Checking permissions for a user

 In order to check permissions for a logged in user the user needs to have a field that stores the user's role.
-If using an Eloquent user model have the user model implement Zend\Permissions\Acl\Role\RoleInterface.
+If using an Eloquent user model have the user model implement Laminas\Permissions\Acl\Role\RoleInterface.
 This interface has one method getRoleId() that should return the role for the user.

 ### Example Model